For information about the types of taxes collected in each state and the District of Columbia, refer to the State Tax Chart.

 For a list of states that currently collect an inheritance tax, refer to the State Inheritance Tax Chart.

-So what about you, would you consider moving to avoid state estate taxes or inheritance taxes?
+So what about you, would you consider moving to avoid state income taxes, estate taxes or inheritance taxes?
+Or how about expatriating from the U.S. in order to avoid federal taxes?
 Share Your Opinion

 Tangible Property Washington State

 - If you live in Washington State but own real estate in another state, is that property considered "tangible" property for estate purposes in Washington State?

 - New Jersey tax laws are some of the highest in the nation.
 On top of federal estate tax we have NJ inheritance tax and NJ estate tax.
 Not to mention high New Jersey real estate taxes.
 Time to move.

 - In spite of my daughter and only child's threat to disown me, I plan to move from MA to TX.
 She will eventually thank me especially after she has to go to TX to get it.
 I plan on making that a stipulation in my will.